 If you are facing an unplanned pregnancy, you might be considering an abortion.
 Because there are many different types of procedures and risks associated with each, it’s important to discuss your options and receive the most up-to-date information about the procedures.
 Our supportive medical team can answer questions in a non-judgmental and caring manner.

 what do i need to know about abortion?

 Abortion is a medical procedure.
-There are several different types of abortions.
-Abortion procedures include the abortion pill (Plan B or RU 486), and surgical abortions, which are more invasive.
-Abortion procedures can cost anywhere from $500 to $5,000, depending on the type of procedure and if there are any complications that require further surgeries or medical treatment.
-If you are considering an abortion, we have information on the types of procedures and how they will affect your body.
-Our medical team can answer any questions you have.
+There are medical/ chemical and surgical options.
+The chemical/ medical abortion is called the abortion pill.
+Surgical abortions, which are more invasive, vary in practice.
+These procedures can cost anywhere from $500 to $5,000, depending on the type of procedure and if there are any complications that require further surgeries or medical treatment.
+If you are considering an abortion, we have information on the types of procedures specific to your pregnancy and how they may affect your body.
+Our licensed medical staff are here to answer any questions you may have.

 what are the different types of abortion?

-Just like any surgery or medical procedure, there are health risks associated with abortion.
-Some risks may include heavy bleeding, infection, damage to cervix, damage to the uterus, damage to other internal organs, sepsis, fertility loss and death.
+Just like any other surgical or medical procedure, there are health risks associated with abortion.
+Some risks include heavy bleeding, infection, damage to the cervix, damage to the uterus and other internal organs, sepsis, fertility loss and death.
 If you still have questions, our medical team can give you the complete information on the risks of these procedures.